UFO (British TV series): Broadcast

 UFO confused broadcasters in Britain and the United States, who could not decide if it was a show for adults or for children.
-In the UK, the first episodes were originally shown in the 5:15 p.m. tea-time slot on Saturdays, and then on Saturday mornings during an early repeat, by both Southern Television—which began broadcasting UFO almost two months before the London area—and London Weekend Television.
+In the UK, the first episodes were originally shown in the 5:15 p.m. tea-time slot on Saturdays, and then on Saturday mornings during an early repeat, by both Southern Television — which began broadcasting UFO almost two months before the London area – and London Weekend Television.
 That the Andersons were primarily associated with children's programming did not help matters.

+In the US, the series first aired between 1972 and 1973.

+In 1996, the series was repeated in the UK on Bravo and BBC2.

 Reception

-Tony Jones of Starburst magazine gives the series a favourable review: "To a large extent, UFO is still very watchable [...] even if effects have moved on considerably in the past several decades.
+Tony Jones of starburstmagazine.com gives the series a favourable review: "To a large extent, UFO is still very watchable [...] even if effects have moved on considerably in the past several decades.
 The music works, the costumes are memorable, and even if some of the future looks rather dated now, the stories themselves are still strong".
 Paul Mounts comments that even if many episodes "seem ponderous by today's standards", the series is "really all about those extraordinary visuals, the thunderingly exciting Barry Gray signature music [...] thrilling title sequence [and] overarching scenario".
 He argues that the final nine episodes, filmed after the move to Pinewood Studios and featuring increasingly "action-orientated" plots, were an improvement on the first 17.

 Other reviews have been more critical.
 In 1972, a commentator for the Los Angeles Free Press wrote that UFO "plays like a combination of the worst traits of Batman and Star Trek".
+A 1973 review by Cleveland Amory criticised the writing and dialogue, the "plaster cast" of supporting characters, the level of violence, and a perceived sexism from some characters, commenting that "outer space, even in 1980, is still crawling with male chauvinist pigs."
+He also wrote that "[t]he idea that anything in outer space must be an enemy is perhaps one of the most offensive things here."
 According to Gary Westfahl, the series has "an intriguing premise [...]; the special effects were impeccable; and even the acting was better that usual.
 But Anderson proved unable to imaginatively develop his story, as later episodes reveal that the aliens were People Who Look and Act Just Like Us, and the show slowed down to stupefied inertia as the aliens increasingly focused all of their energies on repetitive schemes to kill the show's hero, Stryker[sic]."